-This page answers some common questions about road safety and the proposed strategy.
+This page answers some common questions about road safety and the strategy.

 Why is road safety a priority?

-- Last year, 377 people were killed on our roads, and thousands more were seriously injured.
+- In 2018, 377 people were killed on our roads, and thousands more were seriously injured.

 - On average one person is killed every day and another is injured every hour.
 The ripple effects of these hundreds of deaths and thousands of injuries are traumatic for whānau, friends, communities and our nation.